Bltgn/DF-succubus/README.md

 * Make sure the temperature feature is activated.
 It should be on most versions of DF.
 * Generate a new world and select a succubus civ to play.

-# Chosing your civ at the embark screen #
+# Selecting your civ at the embark screen #
-* Press tab before embarking until seeing a list of civilization name.
+* Press tab before embarking until seeing a list of civilization names.
-* Press + and - to chose a civ using the 'cabinet' tile to display its colonies on the map.
+* Press + and - to chose a civ that uses the 'cabinet' tile to display its colonies on the map.
-* Pressing tab again until seeing the lis ton neighbors will confirm you chose, your selected race is at the top.
+* Pressing tab again until seeing the list of neighbors will confirm your choice, your selected race is the first one.

 ## Dwarves ##
 The dwarven entities lack the tags needed to interact with you in fortress mode.
 To have them pay a visit to your dungeons, replace the entity_default with the one included in the 'optional' folder of the archive.
 The changes will not affect your play as a dwarf civ.